Cracker Barrel refreshed its logo and paid the price. Here's what brand experts say went wrong.

 Still, marketing experts agree that Cracker Barrel, which operates nearly 660 corporate-owned locations across the U.S., was due for an image revamp.
 The company's growth, which soared in the 1990s, has slowed in recent years.
 In 2024, the company reported revenue of roughly $3.5 billion, up less than 1% from $3.4 billion the previous year, while net income fell to $40.9 million, down sharply from $99 million in 2023.

-In 2024, concerns over its competitiveness and stagnant growth led the company, led by new CEO and former Taco Bell executive Julie Felss Masino, to announce changes to its restaurants, menu and pricing.
+In 2024, concerns over its competitiveness and stagnant growth prompted the company, led by new CEO and former Taco Bell executive Julie Felss Masino, to announce changes to its restaurants, menu and pricing.

 The chain had become less relevant in part because it had leaned too heavily on the "timeless nature of our concept," Masino said in a May 2024 conference call with Wall Street analysts.
 "The goal, simply put, was to freshen things in such a way as to be noticeable and attractive but still feel like Cracker Barrel," she said.